B-Real’s decision to open Dr. Greenthumb’s has faced some criticism as the rapper initially opposed recreational legalization in California.

 IRVINE, CA – AUGUST 02: B-Real of Cypress Hill performs on the 2013 Unity Tour at Verizon Wireless Amphitheater on August 2, 2013 in Irvine, California.
 B-Real recently opened a dispensary in Los Angeles called Dr. Greenthumb’s.
 (Photo by Jerod Harris/WireImage via Getty Images)

 B-Real, the founding member behind acts Cypress Hill and Prophets of Rage, now finds himself in yet another cannabis-focused role.
-The rapper and cannabis entrepreneur opened his first dispensary in the Sylmar neighborhood of Los Angeles on Wednesday.
+The rapper and cannabis entrepreneur opened his first dispensary in Los Angeles on Wednesday.
 The recreational and medical cannabis dispensary, called Dr. Greenthumb’s, aptly borrows its name from the Cypress Hill hit of the same name.

 Despite the good news, the rapper hasn’t always backed the legalization of cannabis in California.
 He formerly expressed opposition to California’s Proposition 64, the bill responsible for the legalization of recreational cannabis in his home state.

 An article by Marijuana Moment points out that the life-long cannabis enthusiast shared an infographic on Twitter back in 2016, which claimed Prop 64 would benefit the wealthy elite, incarcerate young adults, and heavily tax the general public.
 Other concerns expressed on the infographic include overregulation fueling the black market, the removal of citizens’ rights to grow for medicinal uses, and new competition damaging small and medium-sized cannabusinesses.

 The rapper quickly changed his tune, however, publically retracting his statements the day cannabis ballot measures passed in California, Maine, Massachusetts, and Nevada.